markglenn/watchr.net/README.markdown

 ==========

 Continuous testing environment for mono and .NET.
-Uses the [watchr gem](https://github.com/mynyml/watchr) to watch the file system for changes.
+Uses the [watchr](https://github.com/mynyml/watchr) ruby gem to watch the file system for changes.

 TODO
 ----